wareya/faucmix/README.md

     // Returns false on failure.

     void fauxmix_close();
     // Closes the SDL audio device.
-Does not shut down streams; if the audio device is reinitialized, they might continue where they left off.
+Does not necessarily shut down streams; if the audio device is reinitialized, they might continue where they left off.

 ## What you do every frame:

+    void fauxmix_startframe();
+    // Tell mixer faucet that you're about to start doing game logic and might send commands, so it shouldn't be messing with the command queue.

     void fauxmix_push();
-    // Give the audio driver however much audio it wants, based on the emitters active.
+    // Tell mixer faucet that you're done sending commands, and it's time for it to read your commands.

 ## Loading new sounds: